 Another important study abroad in London tip is to pack warm clothing, as this can help keep heating bills down, although some student housing in London does come with bills included in the rent.

 Knowing useful contacts is a really good idea, should you ever need a little help from your "friends" (aka. study abroad advisor, program director, classmates, program provider, or Mum and Dad).
 However, for real emergencies, why not keep an address book with the numbers for the police, fire department, and hospital?
 We're sure your host university or program provider can provide you with these essential numbers, but it is up to you to keep track of them!
 It can also be a good idea to register with a local doctor, so that you can get an appointment if you ever fall ill while studying in London.

 Join an International Student Society

-Embrace the Culture
+Embrace British Culture

-If you are living with other students – especially those from the U.K. – share the experiences of your different lifestyles, and ask their advice on what things you should do and see.
-Never underestimate the power of the Internet too, as you can find great sites that do all the hard work for you in terms of helping you decide what things to see and do (they also highlight offers and cheap things to do).
+If you are living with other students – especially those from the U.K. – share more about your life experiences and different lifestyles, and ask for their advice on what things you should do and see while studying in London.
+Study abroad in London tips from local students can be some of the best ones out there!
+Never underestimate the power of the Internet though too, as you can find great sites that do all the hard work for you, in terms of helping you decide what things to see and do in London (and you might find websites that highlight student offers or cheap things to do too).